nx-js/observer-util/README.md

 Transparent reactivity without special syntax and with a **100% language observability** coverage.
 It uses **ES6 Proxies** internally to work seamlessly with a minimal interface.

+[React Easy State](https://github.com/solkimicreb/react-easy-state) is a React state management solution - based on this library.
 This library is part of the [NX framework](https://nx-framework.com).

 ## Table of contents